Skip to content

 • No database connections, no message buses, no HTTP clients

-illustrative - pseudocode
+illustrative - direct handler test

-Why this matters:
+Why this works:

 • Proto serialization tested separately from business logic